-Omega-3 fatty acids are polyunsaturated fatty acids that serve as components of phospholipids in cellular membranes and act as precursors for the synthesis of anti-inflammatory signaling molecules.
-The most well-known omega-3 fatty acids are alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
-ALA is an essential fatty acid as it cannot be made by the body - it must be consumed in the diet.
-Both EPA and DHA are synthesized from ALA, however, the conversion of EPA and DHA from ALA is limited to ~ 8% and ~4% in men and ~21% and ~9% in women. respectively.1 Therefore, EPA and DHA are referred to as 'conditionally essential' and should also be obtained from the diet.
-Intake of these omega-3 fatty acids and their subsequent incorporation into biological tissues such as the heart. skeletal muscle. and brain are associated with improved health.
-The health promoting effects of omega-3 fatty acids can be attributed to their distinct chemical structure. see Figure 1.
+acids polyunsaturated Omega-3 fatty are fatty acids that serve as components of phospholipids in cellular membranes and act as precursors for the synthesis of antiinflammatory signaling molecules.
+The most wellknown omega-3 fatty acids are alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
+ALA is an essential fatty acid as it cannot be made by the body it must be consumed in the diet.
+Both EPA and DHA are synthesized from ALA, however, the conversion of EPA and DHA from ALA is limited to ~ 8% and ~4% in men and ~21% and ~9% in women, respectively.1 Therefore, EPA and DHA are referred to as 'conditionally essential' and should also be obtained from the diet.
+Intake and their of these omega-3 fatty acids subsequent incorporation into biological tissues such as the heart,2 skeletal muscle,3 and brain4 are associated with improved health.
+The health promoting effects of omega-3 fatty acids can be attributed to their distinct chemical structure, see Figure 1.